Albert0i/RU330/draft.md

 Does it simplify our server design?
 Does it mitigate the plight of performance?

-By default, in Redis every time a "save" is made, a database shapshot is written to disk.
-And in between of "save", a kind of [Redo Log](https://dev.mysql.com/doc/refman/8.4/en/innodb-redo-log.html) is created and written to disk every second.
+By default, in Redis every time a [SAVE](https://redis.io/docs/latest/commands/save/) is made, a database shapshot is written to disk.
+And in between of [SAVE](https://redis.io/docs/latest/commands/save/), a kind of [Redo Log](https://dev.mysql.com/doc/refman/8.4/en/innodb-redo-log.html) is created and written to disk every second.
 That means within a second, if server crashes, you will lose data of the second...
 Which is acceptable in most situations and low-latency is maintained.

 RAM is an expensive asset.
 Most of us can't afford to purchase humungous amount of RAM comparing to disk.
-That's why the database in RAM won't get excessively large and so does the time to "save" won't get excessively long.
+That's why the database in RAM won't get excessively large and so does the time to [SAVE](https://redis.io/docs/latest/commands/save/) won't get excessively long.
 Does it solve our persistence requirement?
 Does it solve our performance demand?